Renner School & Municipal Kindergarten

 Dollfuß' successor as Chancellor Kurt Schuschnigg (1897 - 1977) was a Tyrolean by birth and a member of the Innsbruck student fraternity Austria.
 He ran a law firm in Innsbruck for a long time.
 In 1930, he founded a paramilitary unit called Ostmärkische Sturmscharenwhich formed the counterweight of the Christian Socials to the radical Heimwehr groups.
 After the February Uprising in 1934, as Minister of Justice in the Dollfuß cabinet, he was jointly responsible for the execution of several Social Democrats.

 However, Austrofascism was unable to turn the tide in the 1930s, especially economically.
 The economic crisis, which also hit Austria in 1931 and fuelled the radical, populist policies of the NSDAP, hit hard.
 State investment in major infrastructure projects came to a standstill.
 The unemployment rate in 1933 was 25%.
 The restriction of social welfare, which was introduced at the beginning of the First Republick was introduced had dramatic effects.
 The long-term unemployed were excluded from receiving social benefits as "Discontinued" excluded.
+Poverty caused the crime rate to rise, and robberies, muggings and thefts became more frequent.

-The housing situation was a particular problem.
+As in previous decades, the housing situation was a particular problem.
 Despite the city's efforts to create modern living space, many Innsbruck residents still lived in shacks.
 Bathrooms or one bedroom per person were the exception.
 Since the great growth of Innsbruck from the 1880s onwards, the housing situation was precarious for many people.
 The railways, industrialisation, refugees from the German-speaking regions of Italy and the economic crisis had pushed Innsbruck to the brink of the possible.
 After Vienna, Innsbruck had the second highest number of residents per house.
 Rents for housing were so high that workers often slept in stages in order to share the costs.
 Although new blocks of flats and homeless shelters were built, especially in Pradl, such as the workers' hostel in Amthorstraße in 1907, the hostel in Hunoldstraße and the Pembaurblock, this was not enough to deal with the situation.
-Out of this need and despair, several shanty towns and settlements were created on the outskirts of the city, founded by the marginalised, the desperate and those left behind who found no place in the system.
+Out of this need and desperation, several shanty towns and settlements were created on the outskirts of the city, founded by the marginalised, the desperate and those left behind who found no place in the system.

 Gradually, an area emerged on the edge of both the town and society, which was run by the unofficial mayor of the estate, Johann Bock (1900 - 1975), like an independent commune.
 He regulated the agendas in his sphere of influence in a rough and ready manner.